Learn About Iron: Fighting Fatigue with Iron - Cooper Complete

 • Little or no appetite

-The National Heart, Lung, and Blood Institute (NHLBI) found two-thirds of blood donors did not recover lost iron after 24 weeks without supplementation.
-However, those taking 38mg of iron each day returned to pre-donation levels faster than those not taking supplements (11 weeks versus more than 24 weeks).
+The National Heart, Lung, and Blood Institute (NHLBI) found that two-thirds of blood donors did not recover lost iron after 24 weeks without supplementation.
+However, those taking 38mg of iron each day returned to pre-donation levels faster than those not taking supplements (11 weeks versus more than 24 weeks)†.
 Read information from the American Red Cross about how regular donors can recover from donations faster.
+(And remember, supplementation decisions should always be made in consultation with a physician or health care provider.)

 Healthy Iron Levels

-In general, iron is an essential nutrient for the functioning of the body.
-The following iron levels are recommended until you have a blood test to determine if you are iron deficient.
+In general, iron is an essential nutrient for the body’s functioning.
+The following iron levels are recommended:

 Iron Recommended Daily Allowance (RDA)